New Financial Accounting for Service Management in S/4HANA Cloud

 - The G/L Account is derived based on MM account assignment configuration

-- The posting Amount is defined by the material master cost rate
+- The posting Amount is defined by the material master price

 - The inventory is credited, and the service order item is debited

-Figure 25 shows the material movement posting which is triggers by service confirmation.
+Figure 25 shows the stock service part confirmation.

 The related journal entry is provided in figure 26